signalfx/splunk-otel-python/docs/profiling.md

 ### How it works

-The distro randomly selects a fraction of traces to profile, controlled by `SPLUNK_SNAPSHOT_SELECTION_PROBABILITY`.
-The decision propagates to downstream services so the entire trace is profiled consistently.
+A trace is selected for profiling in one of two ways: the distro randomly selects it based on `SPLUNK_SNAPSHOT_SELECTION_PROBABILITY`, or an upstream service has already selected it and propagated that decision via baggage.
+In the latter case this service profiles the request regardless of the local probability setting.
+Either way, the decision propagates to downstream services so the entire trace is profiled consistently.
 For each selected trace, the profiler collects stack traces from the active thread at the interval set by `SPLUNK_SNAPSHOT_SAMPLING_INTERVAL`, filtering out threads not executing spans from that trace.
 The profiler continues running for up to 60 seconds after the last selected span ends, then pauses until the next selected trace arrives.

 ---